Antun Pogačnik

 Antun "Toni" Pogačnik (6 January 1913 – 21 May 1978) was a Croatian footballer who played for both Yugoslavia and Croatia.
-He is notable for being a manager of Indonesia between 1954 and 1963 and is considered one of the best in the history of the Indonesian national football team.
+He is notable for being a manager of Indonesia between 1954 and 1963 and is considered one of the best in the history of the Indonesia national team.

 Playing career

 Club

 Pogačnik started his football career in SAŠK Sarajevo in 1931.
 In 1934 he was transferred to Građanski Zagreb and then in 1938 to Concordia Zagreb where he ended his club career.

 International

 Pogačnik played two matches for Yugoslavia, one against Turkey (3–1) and the other against Romania (2–1).
 Both matches were played in Belgrade.
 He also played one match for the Independent State of Croatia, a World War II-era puppet state of Nazi Germany. against Nazi Germany in Vienna on 15 June 1941 (1–5).

 Managerial career

-Pogačnik led arguably the most successful Indonesian national team.
+Pogačnik led arguably the most successful Indonesia national team.
 Under him, Indonesia held the Soviet Union to a 0–0 draw in the 1956 Melbourne Olympics quarter final game before losing 0–4 in the replay two days later.
 It was a strong Soviet team captained by the great Lev Yashin which then went on to win the gold medal.